Butternut Squash Galette with Bacon and Parmesan

 - Preheat the oven to 375°F (190°C).
 Line a baking sheet pan with parchment paper.

 - Make the filling: Peel, seed, and cut butternut squash in 1-inch cubes.
 Set aside.

-- In the same skillet with the bacon drippings still over medium high heat, add the onion and garlic.
-Cook onions and garlic until soft.
+Heat large skillet over medium high heat.
+Cook the bacon until it renders the fat.
+Add the onions and garlic and cook until they are soft.
 Add the butternut squash, Worcestershire sauce, thyme, paprika, salt and pepper.
-Reduce heat to medium and cook butternut squash until tender, about 15-20 minutes.
+Reduce heat to medium and cook butternut squash begins to soft, about 5 minutes.

 - Spreading the butternut squash mixture out evenly to within about 2 inches (5 cm) of the outside edge.
 Sprinkle the parmesan cheese over the filling.
 Fold the edge of the dough over the filling, creasing and folding until completing the circle.
 Brush the crust with the egg wash or heavy cream.